-They did not use a magnet to get the broken drill bit out.
-In fact they had to manufacture on site what they call a spider drill.
-It had a open spiral teeth design at the end of the drill, to try to surround the bit.
-Using the pressure of the down force, the teeth would collapse on itself and capture the drill bit.
+A magnet was not used to get the broken drill bit out.
+In fact they had to manufacture on site what's called a "spider drill" which had an open spiral toothed design at the end of the drill to try to surround the broken bit.
+Using the pressure of down force, the teeth would collapse around the bit to capture it.
 See more »

 Was this review helpful to you?